codatio/codat-docs/blog/241004-new-webhook-event-types.md

 authors: dcoplowe
 ---

 We're excited to introduce our improved webhook event types.
-They offer more contextual information within the webhook message and support stateless architectures better.
+They offer more contextual information within the webhook message and provide better support for stateless architectures.

 <!--truncate-->